skailasa/skailasa.github.io/_posts/2018-10-20-reflections-on-my-first-job.md

 ---
 layout: post
-title: "Reflections on a yaer in Startups"
+title: "Reflections on a year in Startups"
 date: 2018-10-20
 ---